Skip to main content

 Honest services fraud typically requires at least three people:

-• someone who pays a bribe,
+• Someone who pays a bribe

-• someone who accepts the bribe, and
+• Someone who accepts the bribe

-• someone who's harmed by the transaction.
+• Someone who's harmed by the transaction

 Honest Services Fraud Through the Eyes of the Supreme Court